-In this study, researchers are collaborating with insurance provider HDFC ERGO to conduct a randomized evaluation of its Android-based application that digitizes the marketing, enrolment and claim settlement process of a livestock product.
+This study, conducted in collaboration with HDFC ERGO in Gujarat, explores the possibilities of making livestock insurance products and services digitally accessible through mobile phones by conducting a randomized evaluation of its Android-based application that digitizes the marketing, enrolment and claim settlement process of a livestock product.
+It involves using mobile applications to collect, store and verify data of customers/livestock, thereby reducing manual interventions, operational costs as well as turnaround time in issuance of insurance and claim settlement.
 The first phase of the project involves a formative evaluation of the process innovation.
-This will be followed by a randomized control trial which evaluates the process intervention on specific outcomes of interest such as take-up, retention rate which speaks of how livestock farmers perceive insurance as a product, life time value and so on.
-Roll out of the improved app based process will be preceded by a marketing and awareness campaign (regarding the need of livestock insurance and highlighting the benefits of the new-app based approach).
-The project is being implemented in Gujarat.
+This will be followed by a randomized control trial which evaluates the process intervention on specific outcomes of interest, such as take-up, retention rate which speaks of how livestock farmers perceive insurance as a product, life time value and so on.
+Roll out of the improved app based process will be preceded by a marketing and awareness campaign.

 By leveraging a technology platform that has made deep inroads everywhere in India, the proposed process intervention hopes to increase the uptake of livestock insurance among rural communities, especially low-income households.
 The app-based distribution of livestock insurance products will address challenges like extensive paper documentation, cumbersome processes, delays in claim settlements and higher premiums.
 It will also improve accessibility for farmers residing in remote locations, who otherwise receive little attention from insurance providers.